 Stimulate your regular bowel movement with these tips

-Constipation is correctly defined as having less than three bowel motions per week.
+It is accurate to characterize constipation as having less than three bowel movements per week.
 The frequency with which you go, on the other hand, varies significantly from person to person.
 Some people have bowel motions numerous times every day, while others have one or twice a week.
 Whatever your bowel movement pattern is unique and typical for you as long as you do not deviate from it.

 Whatever your bowel habit is, one thing is sure: the longer you wait before going, the more difficult it is for stool/poop to pass.
 Other essential characteristics that typically identify constipation include: